Deals in Nigeria take an extraordinarily long time to complete.

 Even with the diminished supply due to militant pipeline attacks, Nigeria’s capacity is 1.6m and demand is 30% of that locally.

 Currently, according to NNPC, Nigeria’s refineries have the capacity to take care of only 17% of the total demand.
 There are discussions to increase the capacity of Nigeria’s refineries through public means (NNPC) and through private investments most notably that of Nigeria’s wealthiest individual, Aliko Dangote.
 Dangote’s refinery is projected to refine 650,000 barrels per day and is currently scheduled to come online in 2018.

-In simple terms, the current problem is that, the lack of FOREX has caused NNPC to lift the cap on fuel prices from N86 to N145.
+In simple terms, the current problem is that, the lack of FOREX had caused NNPC to lift the cap on fuel prices from N86 to N145 earlier in the year.
 Many have called this subsidy removal but that is simply not the case.
-What has happened is that since the Central Bank is (at least they claim to be) unable to supply the requisite dollars to pay suppliers at N200 per $1, they are leaving it to marketers to buy at the parallel market.
-NNPC estimates that marketers would be able to source US Dollars at N290 per $1 and by adjusting the cap, they can sell and make a profit.
+What has happened is that since the Central Bank has been making forex available to oil marketers at the official rate post naira-float.

 Nigeria has a long term solution in the works.
 If NNPC can boost capacity to 25% from 17% of demand and Dangote’s refinery comes online as scheduled with the ability to supply 130% of demand; and even with accounting for population growth, you can see that we could be heading towards a market driven solution in the long run.